microsoft/DirectXShaderCompiler/docs/DXIL.rst

 243 FinishedCrossGroupSharing                             returns true if the current thread group is the last to access the input
 244 BarrierByMemoryType                                   Request a barrier for a set of memory types and/or thread group execution sync
-245 BarrierByMemoryHandle                                 Request a barrier for just the memory used by the specified object 246 CreateNodeOutputHandle                                Creates a handle to a NodeOutput 247 IndexNodeHandle                                       returns the handle for the location in the output node array at the indicated index
+245 BarrierByMemoryHandle                                 Request a barrier for just the memory used by the specified object 246 BarrierByNodeRecordHandle                             Request a barrier for just the memory used by the node record 247 CreateNodeOutputHandle                                Creates a handle to a NodeOutput 248 IndexNodeHandle                                       returns the handle for the location in the output node array at the indicated index
+249 AnnotateNodeHandle                                    annotate handle with node properties 250 CreateNodeInputRecordHandle                           create a handle for an InputRecord 251 IndexNodeRecordHandle                                 returns the handle for the location in the node record array at the indicated index
-248 CreateNodeInputRecordHandle                           create a handle for an InputRecord 249 NodeOutputIsValid                                     returns true if the specified output node is present in the work graph
+252 AnnotateNodeRecordHandle                              annotate handle with node record properties 253 NodeOutputIsValid                                     returns true if the specified output node is present in the work graph
-250 GetRemainingRecursionLevels                           returns how many levels of recursion remain
+254 GetRemainingRecursionLevels                           returns how many levels of recursion remain
 === ===================================================== =======================================================================================================================================================================================================================